 Here’s something I never even knew existed until a few years ago.
-If you have a look back at the marketing leaflets distributed to newsagents across the UK before OiNK‘s launch, you’ll find reference is made to ‘Major Publicity’ in the shape of four-page ‘Blockbuster Advertisements’.
-Well, I’ve finally been able to get my hands on one and can show it off for you now.
+If you have a look back at the marketing leaflets distributed to newsagents across the UK before OiNK‘s launch, you’ll find reference is made to ‘Major Publicity’ in the shape of four-page ‘Blockbuster Advertisements’, whatever they were.
+Well, I’ve finally been able to get my hands on one and can now show it off for you.

 What’s strange is the lack of any promotion on the cover for the additional content which took the comic up to 36 pages that week.
 But then again, it’s not like it was easily missed when readers turned the page.

 It all kicks off with an introduction drawn by Ian Jackson.
-It may only be four panels long, but in taking up a full page it makes a big impact, just as Ian’s work did with both the preview issue and #1.
+It may only be four panels long, but in taking up a full page it makes a big impact, just as Ian’s work had in the preview issue.
 Unlike 2000AD, some of the comics had given away the free edition as well as including this a week later.
 Few IPC comics fans would’ve been unaware of OiNK’s arrival.

 Of course, with this being printed on newsprint the wonderful colour and grayscale shading of OiNK’s glossy paper are missing, but there’s still plenty to show off with the array of new characters and strips.
 The art is miles apart from the restrained feel of humour comics of the time and it must’ve been exciting to see such original contents.